damianhakert/damianhakert.github.io/source/handbook/security/index.html.md

 ### What to do if you suspect an email is a phishing attack

-Delete it!

 Whether you believe that you have received an email from our testing platform or you believe you have received a real phishing attempt, the best thing to do is to delete the email.
 GMail also offers the option to report the email directly to Google as a phishing attempt which will result in its deletion.
-If you suspect that the email is targeted specifically at you or GitLab, please do notify the security team so it can be investigated.
+If you suspect that the email is targeted specifically at you or GitLab, please notify the security team so it can be investigated.
+You can also notify other team members via Slack.
 If you forward the phishing email to the security team please do so as an attachment and not inline.
 To forward the email as an attachment from inside GMail:

   1. In the reply options choose "show original"
   1. Choose "download original"
   1. Save to your local drive or Google Drive
   1. Create a new email with the saved email as an attachment

-Remember: When in doubt, delete it.
+If you receive an email that appears to come from a service that you utilize, but other details of the email are suspicious -- a private message from a sender you don't recognize, for example -- do not click on any links in the email.
+Instead, use your own bookmark for the site or manually type the address of the website into your browser.